-At Styrt Orthodontics, we love talking about orthodontics and the latest in teeth straightening treatments.
+At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, we love talking about orthodontics and the latest in teeth straightening treatments.
 It’s all part of our passion for the job.
 So, we’re more than happy to answer any questions our patients have about orthodontic treatment.

 Here are some answers to a few of the most common questions we get asked about orthodontics and braces.